Arslan8532/Grocery-App-/README.md

 4. Neo4j Setup
 Install Neo4j Desktop or use a Neo4j server

-Create a database

-Note the Bolt URI, username, and password
+Create a database and note Bolt URI, username, and password

-Import sample data (optional):
+(Optional) Import sample data:

 cypher
 Copy